luapower/terra2/terra2.md

 ## Goals

-* fix terra bugs and warts that nobody seem to be able or willing to fix in the original implementation, and I'm unwillingg to touch that C++ mess.
+* fix terra bugs and warts that nobody seem to be able or willing to fix in the original implementation, and I'm unwilling to touch that C++ mess.
   * make typechecking lazy again.
   * make overloads automatic again.
   * var decl shadowing like Lua.